 Don’t be a knucklehead!

-Looking ahead, as champions must do, Alex Minsky has plans to continue his modeling career with hopes he will inspire others who suffer and maybe land a Nike deal someday.
-He plans to travel and see the world and hopes to take his story, “anywhere and everyone and touch anyone in need.”
+Looking ahead, as champions must do, Alex Minsky has plans to continue his modeling career with hopes he will inspire others who suffer and maybe land a Nike deal.
+He plans to travel and see the world and hopes to take his story, “anywhere and everywhere and inspire anyone he meets.”

 As for his future he just wants to “do cool shit with whatever time I am given”

-Alex Minsky is a true inspiration to us all and the epitome of Manning Up, LLC.
+Alex Minsky is a true inspiration to us all and the epitome of Manning Up USA.
 He can be found posting photos from his professional shoots, candid pics and video Q/A’s on his fan page at https://www.facebook.com/AlexMinskyFanPage

 Press Addition Courtesy of www.goodmorningamerica.com